In this post, we are going to discuss Software Localization, software localization best practices, and software localization translation in detail.

 Use Unicode/UTF-8 encoding of strings

-To ensure your software runs smoothly and without any errors, always use Unicode/UTF-8 encoding.
+To ensure your software runs smoothly and without errors, always use Unicode/UTF-8 encoding.
 This encoding allows your software to support any language in the world and also helps you in reducing development and support costs.

 Use icons with care